-Automatic exchange of information with Russia in 2018: conditions and consequences
+Automatic exchange of information with Russia in 2018

 The most important tax trend was economy deoffshorization and attracting companies from different offshore jurisdictions to tax liability in Russia.

 Experts continue to argue about the key tasks of this process: "campaign against the offshore companies", "increase in budget revenues by increasing additional tax revenues," "assets repatriation to Russia," etc.

 Obviously, "deoffshorization" covers a number of state goals and the development of various laws (for example, regulation of taxes, currency control and money laundering, public procurement).
 Since different ministries usually work on their powers and do not always pursue the same goals, "deoffshorization" can have multiple directions.
 This multidimensional model has not yet been written into the current economic environment.

 Despite the radical difference and complexity, many "deoffshorization" measures were copied from their foreign equivalents and incorporated into Russian legislation for a very short period of time.

 Their revolutionary nature is explained as an attempt to understand and, in some cases, make influence on legal relations existing outside the Russian territory where the Russian authorities are limited or have no control.
 CFC rules are a good example of such an "ex-territoriality".
 Thus, the main tasks for Russian tax authorities will be to obtain information on foreign incomes and assets of Russian individuals, as well as the correct interpretation of these data for the purposes of tax audit.

 The work of automatic information exchange in Russia

 The main sources of information about foreign incomes and assets relate to the taxpayer (for example, in tax returns, reports on bank account opening in foreign banks and current assets) and some publicly available information, as well as from tax inspections of Russian subsidiaries and counterparties and in the form of results of information exchange on tax treaties.